Trying to figure out why the Netflix app is not working on your device?

 If you are running a VPN service on your device, turn it off before using Netflix.

-On the other hand, you can also consider using other VPNs, like IPVanish.
+On the other hand, you can also consider using other VPNs, like PureVPN.
 Compared to other services, it does not interrupt your network’s flow and works well with Netflix and other applications.

 6. Run Malwarebytes.